tc39/proposal-shadowrealm/EXAMPLES.md

 globalTwo.eval('console.log(1)'); // throw an error: console is undefined
 ```

-To solve this, you can set up the global of the realm to allow use of non-intrinsics, e.g.:
+To solve this, you can add a new global binding in the realm that implements the `console` API, e.g.:

 ```js
 globalTwo.console = globalOne.console;